How do I make an appointment to see a Comm Arts advisor?

 Where can I find out what types of careers people typically pursue with a Comm Arts major?

-Don't box yourself in by thinking this major equals a specific set of careers.
+Try to not box yourself in by thinking this major equals a specific set of careers.
 The careers section of the Comm Arts website provides you with a list of some of the occupations Comm Arts alumni have pursued.
-Meet with Media, Information, and Career Advisor Pam Garcia-Rivera and/or SuccessWorks at the College of Letters and Science to discuss different career opportunities for liberal arts students.
+Meet with Media, Information, and Communication Career Advisor Pam Garcia-Rivera and/or SuccessWorks at the College of Letters and Science to discuss different career opportunities for liberal arts students.

 I need help putting my resume together.
 Any suggestions?

-Media, Information, and Career Advisor Pam Garcia-Rivera and SuccessWorks at the College of Letters & Science offer individual help and workshops.
+Media, Information, and Communication Career Advisor Pam Garcia-Rivera and SuccessWorks at the College of Letters & Science offer individual help and workshops.
 SuccessWorks also offers a free Canvas module guide on resume writing.

 I have no idea what I want to do.
 Any advice?